DemographyDemography

 While children living in child-only households are very rare relative to those residing in households with adults, the number of children living in this extreme situation is of concern as the children may be particularly vulnerable.

 Importantly, however, there has been no increase in the share of children living in child-only households in the period 2002 – 2022.
 If anything, the number has dropped and there has been a statistically significant drop in Limpop province.
-Predictions of rapidly increasing numbers of child-headed households as a result of HIV were unrealised, and similarly there seems to be no sign of a spike in child-headed households due to teh COVID-19 pandemic.
+Predictions of rapidly increasing numbers of child-headed households as a result of HIV were unrealised during the 2000s, and similarly there seems to be no sign of a spike in child-headed households due to the COVID-19 pandemic.

 In line with previous studies that examined the circumstances of children in child-headed households1 the data suggest that most children in child-only households are not orphans: 74% have a living mother and 89% have at least one living parent.
 These findings suggest that social processes other than mortality may play important roles in the formation of these households.
 For example, leaving teenage boys to look after a rural homestead while parents migrate to work may be a livelihood strategy for the household.

-Research suggests that child-only households are frequently temporary arrangements, and often exist just for a short period, for example while adult migrant workers are away, or for easy access to school during term time, or after the death of an adult and prior to other arrangements being made to care for the children (such as other adults moving in or the children moving to live with other relatives).2
+Research suggests that child-only households are frequently temporary arrangements, for example while adult migrant workers are away, or for easy access to school during term time, or after the death of an adult and prior to other arrangements being made to care for the children (such as other adults moving in or the children moving to live with other relatives).2

 Nearly two thirds of all children in child-only households live in three provinces: the Eastern Cape, Limpopo and KwaZulu-Natal.
 From 2002 to 2022, these provinces have consistently been home to the majority of children living in child-only households.